-At 31 December 2022, €137,361 thousand of assets are encumbered to back the notes issued to external noteholders in Portugal (without over-collateralisation).
+On 31 December 2023, €301,413 thousand of assets are encumbered to back the notes issued to external noteholders in Portugal (without over-collateralisation).

-The Group has, at 31 December 2022, two types of securities pledged at Central Bank, €553m of Government Bonds from both Spain and Portugal jurisdictions (€202,758 thousand encumbered for TLTRO funding) and retained eligible asset-backed securities with nominal value of €732,200 thousand (with a nominal encumbered for TLTRO funding of €289,844 thousand).
+The Group has, on 31 December 2023, two types of securities pledged at Central Bank, 425,321 thousand of Government Bonds from both Spain and Portugal jurisdictions (€72.692 thousand encumbered for TLTRO funding and €125,000 thousand encumbered for Repo) and retained eligible asset-backed securities with nominal value of €624,100 thousand (with a nominal encumbered for TLTRO funding of €119,220 thousand).

-Additionally, the group holds cash collateral pledged as guarantee for credit cards businesses of the bank.
+Additionally, the group has pledged cash collateral as guarantee for the clearing processes associated with the bank's operations.